 After discovering the railway station during our beach city exploring, we decided to forgo the popular air-conditioned bus rides from Hua Hin to Bangkok.
-Given the cheap train ticket prices and the fact that we’ve never ridden on a train before were both reason enough to bring us to the decision to travel by rail!
+Given the cheap train ticket prices and that we’ve never ridden on a train before, we decided to travel by rail.

-Alternative Transportation: The Hua Hin Bus Station sells air-conditioned VIP bus tickets from Hua Hin directly to Suwannabhumi Airport in Bangkok for 305 baht ($11 USD).
+Alternative Transportation: The Hua Hin Bus Station sells air-conditioned VIP bus tickets from Hua Hin directly to Suvarnabhumi Airport in Bangkok for 305 baht (11 USD).
 Travel time is about three hours.

-Directly to the left of the Hua Hin Train Station is the The Hua Hin Coffee Station, which is the perfect place get relief from the heat while waiting for the train to arrive.
+Directly to the left of the Hua Hin Train Station is th Hua Hin Coffee Station, which is the perfect place get relief from the heat while waiting for the train to arrive.

-The cold caffeinated drinks average 60 baht ($2 USD), but you get what you pay for, including comfortable indoor seating and chilly air conditioning.
-The coffee shop also has a small food and beer selection in addition to postcards, stamps, and other small souvenirs for sale.
+The cold caffeinated drinks average 60 baht (2 USD), but you get what you pay for, including comfortable indoor seating and chilly air conditioning.
+The coffee shop also has a small food and beer selection.
+There are postcards, stamps, and other small souvenirs for sale, too.

 Hua Hin to Bangkok by Train

-From all of the reviews we had read online saying how horrible the third class train is, we thought it was tolerable.
-There is great scenery across Thailand that we otherwise would not have seen, and although there wasn’t air conditioning, there was a breeze from the ceiling fans and open windows that kept us from being too uncomfortable.
+The reviews online said the third class train was horrible and we thought it was tolerable.
+There is great scenery across Thailand that we otherwise would not have seen.
+Although there wasn’t air conditioning, there was a breeze from the ceiling fans and open windows that kept us from being too uncomfortable.

-We were able to put our luggage in the overhead storage area and we thought it was great that vendors came by every half an hour or so to sell snacks (sliced fruit, fried pork rinds) and drinks (water, juice, soda, beer).
-We even noticed that vendors came on board at stops to specifically sell hot food, such as noodles or fried rice with egg.
+We were able to put our luggage in the overhead storage area.
+We liked that vendors came by every half an hour or so to sell snacks (sliced fruit, fried pork rinds) and drinks (water, juice, soda, beer).
+We even noticed that vendors came on board at stops to specifically sell hot food such as noodles or fried rice with egg.

 At the end of the journey, the sun had set and it was cooling down.
-We got to Bangkok a little later than planned because the train picked us up in Hua Hin half an hour late, but luckily we didn’t have a strict schedule to follow that night.
-We were covered in a thin film of dust and were ready to stretch our legs, but otherwise had a decent trip on Thailand’s state railway system.
+We got to Bangkok a little later than planned because the train picked us up in Hua Hin half an hour late.
+Luckily, we didn’t have a strict schedule to follow that night.
+We were covered in a thin film of dust and were ready to stretch our legs.
+Otherwise we had a decent trip on Thailand’s state railway system.